kragen/derctuo/markdown/taking-screenshots.md

 confirmation for overwriting or errors for unsupported file extensions — be careful!)

-You can even use Spectacle to take a screenshot of Spectacle's own cropping UI in operation; I think it works by taking a full-screen screenshot when it starts, then covering up the screen with it for this `-r` region cropping UI.
+You can even use Spectacle to take a screenshot of Spectacle’s own cropping UI in operation; I think it works by taking a full-screen screenshot when it starts, then covering up the screen with it for this `-r` region cropping UI.
 In fact, sometimes the cropping UI sort of turns back time a little bit, showing what the screen looked like a second or two earlier.

-The whole interaction takes about 15 seconds, even though I'm not running KDE.
+The whole interaction takes about 15 seconds, even though I’m not running KDE.

 This is the ideal mode of operation for invocation from a script; the